 IEEE Software - The Pragmatic Designer: Two Kinds of Iteration

-This column will be published in IEEE Software, The Pragmatic Designer column, January-February 2022, Vol 39, number 1.
+This column was published in IEEE Software, The Pragmatic Designer column, January-February 2022, Vol 39, number 1.

 ABSTRACT: There are two kinds of iteration, but they are commonly conflated.
 The first is the evolution of a design and its implementation to become more suitable over time: design-focused iteration (DFI).
 The second is the evolution of an artifact (like code) to become more suitable over time: code-focused iteration (CFI).

 CFI improves only the code and ignores the refinement relationship between design and code.
 In contrast, a goal of DFI is nurturing and improving the refinement relationship so that the design becomes more stable and valuable over time.

 Refactoring happens in both kinds of iteration.
 In CFI, the refactoring is shallow and textual.
 In DFI, the refactoring is conceptual and yields what Domain Driven Design calls “deep models” and “supple designs”.

 In the allegory of the cave, Plato argued that invisible concepts, such as geometry, could be more true than any figures that we imperfectly scratch in the sand.
 The triangles and squares that we can observe with our eyes are just shadows cast on the wall of a cave by the pure ideas that we cannot observe directly.
 This presents us with a choice: should we fixate on the shadows we can see, or use them to discover hidden truths?

 Today, two and a half millennia after Plato wrote his allegory, software developers make that same choice.
 Some developers see source code as the truth.
 Others see source code as the shadow on the wall that provides clues about the truth, which is the problem and solution that cannot be observed directly.
 I doubt Plato would be surprised that we are still debating.